Intermittent hydrodynamic jets in collapsars do not produce GRBs: Numerical Setup

 \section{Numerical Setup}

-We perform 3D RHD simulations with the public code PLUTO v4.0 \citep{Mignone2007}, where we applied an equation of state of relativistic gas with an adiabatic index of 4/3.
-We neglect gravity as the gravitational dynamical times are longer than the typical interaction timescales.
-Our simulations include an intermittent injection of long GRB jets (see table \ref{table}).
+We perform 3D RHD simulations of long GRB jets with an intermittent injection (see table \ref{table}).
 In all shown simulations a top-hat jet with an initial opening angle $ \theta_0 = 8^\circ $ and a cylindrical radius $ r_0 = 10^8\cm $ is injected from $ z_{\rm{beg}} = r_0/\theta_0 = 7\times 10^8\cm $.
 The Lorentz factor and enthalpy per baryon at the injection boundary are, respectively, $ \Gamma_0 = 5 $ and $ h_0 = 100 $ at all times, such that the terminal Lorentz factor is limited to $ \eta_0 \equiv h_0\Gamma_0 = 500 $.
 The jet power is varied by changing the density at the injection boundary.
 To be concrete, the power is given by $L_j(t) = \rho_{j0}(t) h_0\Gamma_0^2\beta_0 (\pi r_0^2)c^3$, where the injected density $\rho_{j0}(t)$ is a periodic square wave in models $\A-\C$ and $\E-\G$, with period and amplitude as given in table \ref{table}, and is a square of a sinusoidal function in model $D$.
 Our reference model $\h$ corresponds to a continuous jet injection with a power equals to the mean of that of models $E$ and $G$.
 The jet is launched into a static non-rotating star with a mass of $ M = 10\msun $, radius of $ R_\star = 10^{11}\cm $ and a density profile $ \rho(r) \propto r^{-2}x^3 $, where $ x \equiv (R_\star-r)/R_\star $.
 We remind the reader that the product $\eta=h\Gamma$ is conserved along streamlines of an adiabatic hydrodynamic flow (including across shock fronts).
 Consequently, in the absence of baryon loading and/or radiative losses it must remain constant.
 In our analysis, any reduction in $\eta$ along streamlines indicates local mass entrainment.
 Thus, in what follows we use $\eta$ as a measure for mixing (see GLN19 for further details).

 Our 3D simulation grids end at $ 5R_\star $.
 Since fresh elements show less baryon loading over time (GLN19), we continue the simulations after the jet head reaches $ 5R_\star $ to study the temporal evolution of the mixing in new jet elements.
 For models $ \E $ and $ \G $, which hold observational promise, we trace the elements further, up to $ 100R_\star $.
 For that purpose, we convert our 3D grids to 2D once the jet head reaches the edge of the 3D simulation box \citep[see method in][]{Gottlieb2018b}.
 At this point we stop the injection of the jet so that the jet length is $ 5R_\star $.
 We stress that above $ z = 5R_\star $ 2D artifacts are not expected to have a substantial effect on the jet evolution \citep{Gottlieb2018b}.